InspiryThemes/realhomes-docs/docs/homepage-settings-classic.md

 1. **Properties Custom Post Type** - It will attach properties to your slides ( Very easy to use )
 2. **Revolution Slider** - You can add text,images, buttons and videos the way you want. ( Little difficult to use but awesome results )
 3. **Slides Custom Post Type** - You can attach a simple image to your slide with related text data ( easy to use with results similar to properties based slider )

-Navigate to **Dashboard → Real Homes → Customize Settings** and look into **Home Page → Slider Area** section to configure slider settings.

 ![Home Page Slider](images/home-setup/slider-classic1.png)